0xWILL225/avoid-everything/README.md

 The system achieves over 91% success rate in challenging manipulation scenarios while being significantly faster than traditional planning approaches.

-## Data and Checkpoints
-You can find the data and checkpoints from the paper on [Zenodo](https://zenodo.org/records/15249565).

 ## Installation

 Note: these installation instructions were adapted from [Motion Policy Networks](https://github.com/NVlabs/motion-policy-networks) (Fishman et al. 2022).

 The easiest way to install the code here is to build our included docker container, which contains all of the dependencies for data generation, model training,